Healthy Peanut Butter Buckeye Balls

-Why I Love This Buckeye Ball Recipe
+Why I Love These healthy peanut butter Buckeye Balls

 It’s a great way to get the kids involved in the holiday baking and they don’t require any bake time.

-They are also very easily modified to meet any dietary requirements or food preferences so it’s easy to make these enjoyable for everyone.
+They are also very easily modified to meet any dietary requirements or food preferences, which means that it’s easy to make these enjoyable for everyone.

-How to Store These Healthy Buckeyes
+How to Store These Healthy Peanut Butter Buckeyes

 I like to store these in the freezer.
 They don’t need long to defrost since the center is so gooey and soft and they keep longer than if you put them in the fridge (if you don’t eat them all before that!)